-Students desiring to work with pupils with speech-language and hearing impairments on an itinerant or pull-out basis must complete the Speech Language Pathology (SLP) Credential for Language, Speech and Hearing (LSH).
-A master’s degree in speech, language, and hearing sciences is required of all candidates graduating with a SLP credential.
-Candidates for SLP credential in Language, Speech and Hearing (LSH) must complete the requirements for the Certificate of Clinical Competence (CCC) from the American Speech-Language Hearing Association and the requirements of California licensure in Language and Speech.
+Students desiring to work with pupils with speech-language and hearing impairments in the schools basis must complete the Speech Language Pathology (SLP) Services Credential administered by the California Commission on Teacher Credentialing (CCTC).
+A master’s degree in speech, language, and hearing sciences is required of all candidates seeking an SLP credential.
+Candidates for the SLP credential must complete the requirements for the Certificate of Clinical Competence (CCC) from the American Speech-Language Hearing Association and the requirements for California licensure in Speech-Language Pathology.

 - Formal application to San Diego State University and to the School of Speech, Language, and Hearing Sciences.
 All applicants for the credential must satisfy the admission requirements of the university and of the school for classified graduate standing and be recommended by the school for admission to the credential program.

 - California Basic Education Skills Test (CBEST) results.

 - Pass the background check required for the CCTC Certificate of Clearance.

 - The credential program requires a master’s degree with a concentration in Speech-Language Pathology.

 - Students seeking the SLP Services credential must complete one semester of student teaching in the schools (SLHS 933).